They’re two very similar (and popular!) air purifiers – but what are the differences? Which one should you buy?

 Both models have a built-in handle at the top rear as shown in the image above.
 It’s a great feature to have and makes moving them easy.
 While neither are really so heavy, they can be a little bit cumbersome to carry due to their height.
 This feature makes it easier in my experience.

 Both models have good fit and finish – assembly is good with no unusual gaps or quality issues.
 The finish is really nice and I like them both – a nice satin finish for both the body and the trim near the controls.

 As you can see there is a bit of difference in size between the two – but that’s expected.
 The AC5000 has a higher Clean Air Delivery Rate (CADR) as it is larger and has the ability to move more air.
 There’s no substitute for size when it comes to fans & purifiers!

 Size-wise, there is a little bit of difference, as the AC5000 stands at just under 28″ (71 cm) tall.
 While the AC4825 is just under 22″ (55.9 cm).
 In practice, though, I didn’t have any real problems with that.

 In terms of width and overall size, the AC5000 is definitely a bit larger and it’s a bit deeper in size as well.
-Honestly after having used the AC4825 for some time now I found its big brother easy to get accustomed to.
+Honestly, after having used the AC4825 for some time now I found it really easy to get used to using its bigger sibling.

 Both purifiers worked great against my main air quality concern – dust.
 However, as I expected, the AC5000 is more capable than the AC4825 at filtering air (it’s more efficient) and therefore performed better.